 A few things happened in the wake of Consenter Paper Stratton's act of praxis.

-In such cases, a different sort of consenter would need to be found.
+In some such cases, a lower sort of consenter would need to be found.
 Someone who could see two levers, one that had a 2/3 chance of killing them, and one that had a 1/3 chance of killing them, then pull the first one because it was what their employers preferred.
 Consenter Replica Paper Stratton was adored, but in their wake, the specialisation as it really existed lost some of its magic.